kubecost/docs/aws-cloud-integrations.md

 ### Step 4: Attaching IAM permissions to Kubecost

-{% hint style="warning" %}
-If you are using the alternative [multi-cloud integration](multi-cloud.md) method, steps 4 and 5 are not required.
-{% endhint %}

 Now that the policies have been created, attach those policies to Kubecost.
 We support the following methods:

 <details>